Agios Artemios near Kinidaros

 The valley north of Kinídaros; the church Ágios Artémios lies approximately in the centre of the picture.

 During the difficult years of Turkish rule over Greece, during the many wars between the Ottoman Empire and Venice and especially during the Russo-Turkish War from 1768 to 1774, educated and active monks from mainland Greece came to the comparatively safe Cyclades with the aim of preparing and organising the Greek uprising against the Ottoman empire.
 On Naxos, several monks from the Peloponnese settled in the remote, inaccessible but also fertile gorge north of Kinídaros.
-They built a small monastery with around 12 cells at the ancient Byzantine church of Ágios Dimítrios and founded a small school, where they illegally taught children from the area (“kryfó scholeío” = secret school).
+They built a small monastery with around 12 cells at the ancient Byzantine church of Ágios Dimítrios at Chalandra and founded a small school, where they illegally taught children from the area (“kryfó scholeío” = secret school).

 looking through the window into the church